visionml/pytracking/INSTALL_win.md

-# Installation
+# Windows Installation

-This document contains detailed instructions for installing the necessary dependencies for PyTracking.
-The instructions have been tested on an Windows10 system with Visual Studio 2015. **Be notice that install it on windows is much more complex, compared with [installation](INSTALL.md) on Ubuntu is convenient.**
+This document contains detailed instructions for installing the necessary dependencies for PyTracking on Windows.
+The instructions have been tested on a Windows 10 system with Visual Studio 2015. **Notice that Windows installation is much more complex.
+[Installation on Linux (Ubuntu) is highly recommended.](INSTALL.md).**

 ### Requirements
-* Conda 64it installation with Python 3.7.
+* Conda 64 installation with Python 3.7.
 If not already installed, install from https://www.anaconda.com/distribution/.
 * Nvidia GPU.
 * Visual Studio 2015 or newer.
-* Pre install CUDA 10.0(not necessarily v10) with VS support.
+* Pre install CUDA 10.0 (not necessarily v10) with VS support.

 ## Step-by-step instructions
 #### Create and activate a conda environment